RRandom3f/Gemini-API-conversation/README.md

-# Frak: Your AI Voice Assistant
+# Ai Gemini Integrated chatbot

 This simple Python script implements a command-line interface for interacting with Google's Gemini Pro language model.
-It simulates Frak, an AI voice assistant designed to help users with various tasks such as setting reminders, creating lists, answering questions, summarizing information, and generating creative text formats.
+It simulates Frak, an AI chatbot designed to help users with various tasks such as setting reminders, creating lists, answering questions, summarizing information, and generating creative text formats.

 ## Prerequisites